-On behalf of the Board and Management, I would like to express my heartfelt gratitude to our esteemed customers, shareholders, strategic partners, and our staff for their unwavering commitment and trust.
-With your steadfast support, we are confident that the Group will continue to build upon our strong foundation and strive towards greater heights in the years to come.
+On behalf of the Board and Management, I sincerely thank our valued customers, shareholders, strategic partners, and our staff for their unwavering trust and commitment.
+With this continued support, we are confident that the Group will build upon its strong foundation and achieve even greater success in the years ahead.

-Koh Poh Tiong Chairman 21 June 2024
+Koh Poh Tiong

+Chairman 20 June 2025